AdobeDocs/experience-manager-64.en/help/communities/using/reports.md

 ![](assets/chlimage_1-159.png)

-Select the criteria for the report :
+Select the criteria for the report:

 * **Site**
   select a community site